filip-frisk/MScThesis/README.md

 The framework is essentially a wrapper around scikit-learn using good ol' machine learning model instead of DNN paradigm, even though plain vanilla neural nets are supported.

+This is an alternative ML framework to https://gitlab.cern.ch/bejaeger/sfusmlkit and https://gitlab.cern.ch/ahmarkho/ggffml which uses https://gitlab.cern.ch/fsauerbu/freeforestml which is a Keras DNN framework implementation.

+## Contact

 If I am still not around email me at filiplbfrisk(at)gmail.com or contact via https://www.linkedin.com/in/filipfrisk/ and I will gladly help you out.

 ## Installation